maestrow/kb_it/git/recipes.md

 ### Set upstream

-…or create a new repository on the command line echo "# dotfiles" >> README.md git init git add README.md
+...or create a new repository on the command line echo "# dotfiles" >> README.md git init git add README.md